 We’ve all heard the U-Haul jokes.
 It might appear to be a stereotype; however, the urge to merge in lesbian relationships is real.

 There is a theory behind this – Oxytocin.
-Oxytocin, otherwise known as the ‘love hormone’, is a hormone women produce when falling in love, having sex, or breastfeeding.
+Oxytocin, otherwise known as the love hormone, is a hormone women produce when falling in love, having $ex, or breastfeeding.
 It feels so amazing that we easily get addicted, hence why lesbian relationships tend to move very fast.

-I’m not really one to talk here, but try to resist the urge to merge with every girl you meet.
+I’m not really one to talk here, but try to resist the urge to merge with every fit girl or person that you meet.
 When the magic of newfound love wears off, and you realise you’re not compatible after all, it’s far easier to end things if you haven’t already started morphing into one person.